Google slaps blocks on some Linux web browsers

 Try using a different browser.
 If you're already using a supported browser, you can refresh your screen and try again to sign in.

-Google is yet to issue an announcement or respond to queries about what's going on, so it's difficult to say exactly what the problem is with them browser is -- or why it is that only some users appears to be affected.
+Google is yet to issue an announcement or respond to queries about what's going on, so it's difficult to say exactly what the problem is with the browsers is -- or why it is that only some users appears to be affected.